 The Olympics are over

-But the battle’s still
+But the battle’s still on.

 The Paralympics are still to go.